AcestarX/Epic7AutoRefreshShop/README.md

 If still not found, refresh the shop
 If found it will purchase, refresh the shop.
 Random clicks to simulate human interactions, to avoid potential detection.
+Hold "q" or Press "q" multiple times to stop.